 DHS partners with the National Science Foundation on the CyberCorps®: Scholarship for Service (SFS) program, which offers scholarships to outstanding undergraduate, graduate, and doctoral students in exchange for government service to a federal agency.
 SFS is designed to increase and strengthen the cadre of federal information assurance professionals that protect the government's critical information infrastructure.
 SFS scholarships may fully fund the typical costs incurred by full-time students while attending a participating institution, including tuition and education and related fees.

 The DHS Secretary’s Honors Program is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
 Qualified candidates apply for a limited number of slots and are selected based on their academic performance, experience and other criteria.
 Those selected for the program will be offered a variety of incentives and enhanced career opportunities including Department rotations, mentorships, focused on-the-job training and inclusion in various professional development programs.

 Veteran Opportunities in Cybersecurity

 You can use your veteran benefits to obtain knowledge and skills in cybersecurity.
 Using the post 9/11 GI Bill, you can get up to 36 months of financial support for education and training for graduate and undergraduate degrees, vocational/technical training, correspondence training, licensing and national testing programs, and tutorial assistance to prepare you for a career in cybersecurity.
-You can learn more about the post 9/11 GI Bill at VA.gov or visit DHS Veterans Careers.
+You can learn more about the post 9/11 GI Bill at U.S. Department of Veterans Affairs or DHS Veterans Careers.